SwapnikKatkoori/node-summarizer/README.md

 different extractive summarization techniques: frequency based and textrank based.
 It also provides sentiment anylisis on the

-given text, reduction percentage, as well as other information about the text.
-Read the How it Works section for more
+given text, reduction percentage, as well as other information about the text and generated summary.
+Read the How it Works

+section for more

 infromation about the two different approaches used.